Pax based price

 Itinerary

-You’ll be picked up from your accommodation and driven straight to the White Stupa, a journey of about 5-6 hours.
+You’ll have an early breakfast at the tourist camp.
+Then, will get transferred to the airport by drivers and tour guides.
+Arrive in Ulaanbaatar and driven straight to the White Stupa, a journey of about 5-6 hours.
 Once part of the seafloor, this escarpment resembles a white stupa, earning its name Tsagaan Suvarga (white stupa).
 Stretching 400 meters in length and rising 60 meters with a sheer 90-degree edge, it’s quite a sight.
 After rainfall, water cascades down, giving it the appearance of a massive waterfall and creating a surface reminiscent of Mars.
-It’s the perfect time to leisurely stroll along the White Stupa, capturing stunning photos, including drone shots, especially during the sunset.(B/L/D)White Stupa
+It’s the perfect time to leisurely stroll along the White Stupa, capturing stunning photos, including drone shots, especially during the sunset.(B/L/D)The

-Day 2The Yolin Am - Eagle Valley - 25th September
+Day 2The Yolin Am - Eagle Valley

-Day 3Khongor Sand Dunes - 26th September
+Day 3Khongor Sand Dunes

-Day 4Flaming Cliffs and Ongi Temple Ruin - 27th September
+Day 4Flaming Cliffs & Ongi Temple Ruin

-Day 6Tuvkhun Monastery and Local Family - 29th September
+Day 6Tuvkhun Monastery

+We’ll journey to the picturesque Tuvkhun temple at the mountaintop by riding horses through a stunning forested area, immersing ourselves in the serene atmosphere.
+We’ll arrive at a small open meadow in front of a towering rocky cliff.
+As we get closer to the mountaintop, the terrain becomes a bit steeper.
 The monastery sits on that cliff, so we’ll ascend to it using rocky steps.
 On the way, you’ll encounter three small temples.
 While exploring the monastery, you’ll come across various meditation caves and a small cave known as the “mother’s womb.”
 Local beliefs suggest that rolling in the womb can cleanse your body, much like being reborn.
 At the mountaintop, you’ll also find several ovoos and monuments dedicated to natural deities.
 This experience is definitely worth a try, as it offers a breathtaking display of nature from the mountaintop.
-Afterward, we’ll descend to the bottom and drive 20 minutes to the local family.
-(B/L/D)
+Afterward, we’ll ride back to the family.
+Overnight.(B/L/D)

 Today is a special day because you will learn about the unusual nomadic lifestyle, how nomads spend their days, and how they keep their traditions, and culture even in the present period.
 Generally, nomads are hardworking people, and daily tasks doing like processing milk products, milk livestock, cleaning cattle sheds, searching for high-productivity of pastures, and so on.

 One of the interesting jobs in processing dairy products from a mare called Airag.
 Fermented horse milk is a traditional beverage, well-known in central Mongolia since it is a little more familiar than other areas.
 Every two hours, a mare is milked by a herder, who also confines or separates the foals.
 For nomadic families, using a lasso to catch foals is considered one of the most interesting activities.
 Furthermore, there are other activities to perform to fence cattle off at night when milking cows, the next morning.
 It will be the best experience when you participate in it.
+Traditional homemade dairy products will be instructed by the family members.
+Visitors will pay attention and have a chance to experience impersonally milking yak, processing milk, fermenting horse milk, making dried curd, and yak skim as well.
+Furthermore, there will be a mini-tournament to test your skill against locals and fellow travelers once a pre-start Khalkha archery course is given, one of Mongolia’s traditional sports.
+After lunch, transporting drinking water from two to three kilometers away on the mini truck can be fun.

 Due to extreme weather causing climate change and drought reducing the power and endurance of both wild and farmed animals, the use of motorcycles in nomadic herding has increased instead in recent years.
 To feel adventurous, you can also sit behind the motorcycle and ride around the middle Mongolian plateau like the wind while herding cattle from the foothills of the mountains.

-Dates back to the XIII Century, contruction of the “Karakorum” was completed at the time of Chinggis Khaan’s successor Ogodei Khaan and it was a political and trade center through which passed the legendary Silk Road, the main commerce network of whole Eurasia.
+Dates back to the XIII Century, contruction of the “Kharkhorum” was completed at the time of Chinggis Khaan’s successor Ogodei Khaan and it was a political and trade center through which passed the legendary Silk Road, the main commerce network of whole Eurasia.

 Then we’ll visit Erdenezuu Khiid – the oldest monastery in Mongolia.

 Erdene Zuu Monastery has been built on ruins of ancient capital using its stones after introduction of Buddhism in Mongolia end of XVI century.
 Now Erdene Zuu Khiid is considered by many to be the most important monastery in the country and a museum that is open to tourists.
+Overnight in a tourist camp.(B/L/D)

 Price Includes